 Australia's longest ski runs and highest peaks are in the Snowy Mountains.
 From skiing and snowboarding to tobogganing and building snowmen, the snowfields in south-west NSW are great for thrills and fun.
 Test your skills at terrain parks and you can even try night skiing.

-Home to Australia's longest ski runs, the country’s highest lifted point and a family friendly free snow play area, Thredbo is a ski resort with something for skiers and snowboarders of almost any ability, from absolute beginners to those with years of experience.
-Hosting events such as night skiing, family fun nights, and weekly fireworks and flare runs, there is plenty to see and do throughout the resort from sunrise to sunset.
+Thredbo is home to Australia's longest ski runs and highest lifted point and a free family-friendly snow play area, where kids can toboggan, tube ride and build snowmen.
+Hosting events such as night skiing, family fun nights, and weekly fireworks and flare runs, there is plenty to see and do at Thredbo from sunrise to sunset.

-The largest ski resort in the Southern Hemisphere, Perisher comprises of four different areas - Perisher Valley, Blue Cow, Smiggin Holes and Guthega.
-Each area offers its own individual draw cards, with Guthega presenting a warm and welcoming community, Smiggin Holes housing cross-country skiing trails, Blue Cow offering various ski runs, and Perisher Valley showcasing five terrain parks and Australia's only Superpipe.
+Perisher, the largest ski resort in the Southern Hemisphere, is comprised of four areas - Perisher Valley, Blue Cow, Smiggin Holes and Guthega.
+Each area offers its own individual draw cards: splendid views of the mountain range at Guthega, cross-country skiing trail at Smiggin Holes, various ski runs at Blue Cow, and five terrain parks and Australia's only superpipe at Perisher Valley.

-Selwyn Snowfields at Mount Selwyn is a small family-friendly resort ideal for skiing, snowboarding, tobogganing and snow tubing.
-Learn to ski from the family owned and operated resort's experienced instructors or flaunt your skills on the snowfields' progressive terrain and graded runs.
+Selwyn Snowfields, at Mount Selwyn, is a small family-friendly resort ideal for skiing, snowboarding, tobogganing and snow tubing.
+Learn to ski from the family owned and operated resort's experienced instructors or put your skills to the test on the snowfields' progressive terrain and graded runs.

-Nestled in Kosciusko National Park you'll also find Charlotte's Pass, another great base for exploring the surrounding regions and ski slopes.
-Charlotte's Pass also contains a freestyle terrain park, night skiing options and a dedicated race course.
+Charlotte Pass is Australia's highest village.
+A great base for exploring the surrounding regions and ski slopes, Charlotte Pass also contains a freestyle terrain park, night skiing options and a dedicated race course.